Runtime: 02:50:18 (Two-One Minutes, Fifty seconds)

-FRESNO, CA -- Spencer Scarber, 20 (pictured below-right) the son of Kyle Scarber (pictured below-left) California Highway Patrol assistant chief for the Fresno area, faces 70 years in prison after a jury convicted him in in December of rape-related counts and robbery.
+FRESNO, CA -- Spencer Scarber, 20 (pictured above-right) the son of Kyle Scarber (pictured above-left) California Highway Patrol assistant chief for the Fresno area, faces 70 years in prison after a jury convicted him in in December of rape-related counts and robbery.
 His conviction occurred after his escape to Mexico.
 As a Convicted rapist, Spencer Scarber was in Fresno County Superior Court on Thursday (February 21) in his first court hearing since extradition from Mexico over the weekend.
 He appeared in a yellow jumpsuit and was surrounded by five bailiffs.
 His family did not attend the hearing.

 Judge Edward Sarkisian summarized the case against Scarber and kept a no-bail warrant in effect, which will keep Scarber in jail.
 After meeting with Scarber's lawyer and prosecutor Leanne LeMon, the judge set an April 12 sentencing date for Scarber for the July 2011 rape at a neighbor's home in Squaw Valley.
 At the April hearing, a second case -- alleged sexual intercourse with a minor in 2012 -- will be discussed.
 LeMon said her office will talk to the victim and make a decision to prosecute or dismiss it by the next hearing.